rapturev/MentalCalculate/README.md

-com/company is a standart Intellij Idea java package template
+com/company is a standart Intellij Idea java package template, but use this program from your terminal

 ++ ++